-Learning Disability waiting times over 18 weeks only achieved the standard in 2 of the past 6 months.
-The 5 breaches in March 2017 were within Psychology and Speech and Language Therapy.
+The 5 Learning Disability waiting times breaches in March 2017 were within Psychology and Speech and Language Therapy.
 Actions continue as below.

 - Risk assessment carried out on the 1 breach in Psychology - Vacant post in Speech and Language Therapy has contributed to increasing waiting times in this area.
 A skill mix exercise has been undertaken and recruitment to post process initiated. - Continue to monitor and manage the waiting list within the performance scorecard at LD management team meetings and pick up with appropriate managers.